-For this course, in order for the Student to maximize the potential to succeed, optimal attendance and promptness on the part of both the Student and the Instructor are necessary.
-As such, an excess of either absences or tardiness cannot be tolerated from either party.
+Optimal attendance and promptness on the part of both the Student and the Instructor are necessary in order for the Student to maximize the potential for success in this course; as such, an excess of either absences or tardiness cannot be tolerated from either party.
 Here are the ground rules for this course regarding attendance:

-- Two (2) counts of a student being tardy is equivalent to one (1) count of a student being absent. - Four (4) absences, or any combination of tardy counts and absences that add to equal four absences, are allowed for any reason in this course.
-If this count is exceeded, the Instructor has the right to drop the Student with a grade of X or F. - The Student is provided the right to be reinstated to the course, at the discretion of the Instructor, by no later than one week after the initial drop date.
-All subsequent drops are final. - All absences that are due to required attendance at SPC-sponsored events will be excused provided that the Instructor is properly notified before said event. - Unless otherwise notified by the Office of the Dean of Students, no absences due to illness will be treated as excused.
-Such absences that cause the minimum count to be exceeded will be handled at the Instructor's discretion. - For the Student has to withdraw from the course, then this action must take place by no later than April 27, 2017, which is the last day to withdraw from a course.
+- Two (2) counts of a student being tardy is equivalent to one (1) count of a student being absent. - O Use of an unauthorized device during lecture is grounds for the Student being counted tardy and dismissed for the lecture period in question. - Four (4) absences, or any combination of tardy counts and absences that add to equal four absences, are allowed for any reason in this course.
+If this count is exceeded, the Instructor has the right to drop the Student with a grade of X or F. - The Student is provided the right to be reinstated to the course, at the discretion of the Instructor, by no later than one week after the initial drop date. - o All subsequent drops are final. - All absences that are due to required attendance at SPC-sponsored events will be excused provided that the Instructor is properly notified before said event. - Unless otherwise notified by the Office of the Dean of Students, no absences due to illness will be treated as excused. - Such absences that cause the minimum count to be exceeded will be handled at the Instructor's discretion. - If the Student must withdraw from the course, then this action must take place by no later than April 26, 2018, which is the last day to withdraw from a course. - o Failure to withdraw from the course by the deadline will subject the student to receiving the grade earned at the time of withdrawal.